Paul Revere & the Raiders

-The group had many lineup changes during the 1960s and 70s, with their most well known lineup including: Mark Lindsay (vocals), Drake "Kid" Levin and Jim "Harpo" Valley, (guitars) Phil "Fang" Volk (bass), Paul Revere (keyboard) and Mike Smith (drums).
+The group had many lineup changes, with their most well-known "classic" lineup being: Mark Lindsay (vocals and saxophone), Paul Revere (keyboards), Drake "Kid" Levin (guitar), Phil "Fang" Volk (bass), and Mike "Smitty" Smith (drums).
+This lineup recorded most of the material on the group's first five Columbia albums from 1965 to 1967.

 History

 Early years

 Initially based in Boise, Idaho, the Raiders began as an instrumental rock band led by organist and founder Paul Revere (1938–2014).
 The band relocated to Portland, Oregon, when Revere returned from serving in the armed forces in 1962.

 In his early 20s, Revere owned several restaurants in Caldwell, Idaho, and first met singer Mark Lindsay (b.
 1942) while picking up buns from the bakery where Lindsay worked.
 The circumstance of their meeting was later referred to in the tongue-in-cheek song "Legend of Paul Revere", recorded by the group.
 Lindsay joined Revere's band in 1958.
 Originally called the Downbeats, they changed their name to Paul Revere & the Raiders in 1960 on the eve of their first record release for Gardena Records.
 The band garnered their first hit in the Pacific Northwest in 1961, with the instrumental "Like, Long Hair".
 The record had enough national appeal that it peaked at no. 38 on the Billboard Hot 100 on April 17, 1961.
 When Revere was drafted for military service, he became a conscientious objector and worked as a cook at a mental institution for a year and a half of deferred service.
 During the same time period, Lindsay pumped gas in Wilsonville, Oregon.
 On the strength of their Top 40 single, Lindsay toured the U.S. in the summer of 1961 with a band that featured Leon Russell taking Revere's place on piano.